 Make sure you set your business page privacy settings as Public.
 Whilst your personal page privacy setting is likely to be Friends, you need to ensure that your business can be discovered by anyone.

 Once you've created your page, Facebook will generate a random number and URL - it's anonymous and far from memorable.
-So you need to create a vanity URL that relates to your business, most likely your company name.
+So you need to create a vanity URL (although Facebook refers to it as your username) that relates to your business, most likely your company name.
+There’s a great guide here on how to change your Facebook URL if you ever need to.

 5. Add a cover image that will provide visual impact